South East - Maintenance schemes

 Closure details

-A31 eastbound carriageway closure between Palmersford and Azalea roundabouts.
-This will also include the eastbound A347 Ringwood road between Tricketts Cross and Palmersford roundabouts.
+A31 eastbound carriageway closure between Palmersford and Boundary roundabouts.
+This will also include the eastbound A347 Ringwood road between Tricketts Cross and Palmersford roundabouts:

 Access for businesses and residents